FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 - If you are on a receiving end and have units with slow-rotating turrets try to not micro them much, as any sort of change to the direction of movement will rotate their bodies quickly while turrets will need time to get back in the firing position, losing valuable DPS.
 - Blocking units can cause them to act weird and rotate undesirably, useful versus ACUs.
 - Some units like Cybran destroyers have their turret only rotating a limited amount of degrees (can't shoot backwards) which means they are defenceless when retreating.
 If you can overrun the Cybran navy and force them to retreat you will be in an advantageous position.
 - Some units have a set minimal range of fire.
-If those units are with a limited turret that cant rotate 360 degrees, it can result in an opportunity to abuse a pretty absurd and overpowered "mechanic" of getting pretty much in the face of this unit, rendering it useless, to start shooting this opposing unit would need to get out of the minimal range but since it's turret doesn't allow it to shoot backwards while trying to move away it results in a very one-sided fight.
+If those units have a limited turret that cant rotate 360 degrees, it can result in an opportunity to abuse a pretty absurd and overpowered "mechanic" of getting pretty much in the face of this unit, rendering it useless, to start shooting this opposing unit would need to get out of the minimal range but since it's turret doesn't allow it to shoot backwards while trying to move away it results in a very one-sided fight.
 A good example would be getting right in the face of Seraphim's T4 bot with the GC.

 ### Formation basics
 In FA you have 4 main types of movement you can use.
 - Standard move order - all units on their max speed will try to get to the destination point where they will gather in a formation.
 - Attack move - using either alt+right click or attack move from the menu on the bottom left, acts the same as move order but units will stop to kill any enemy on their way.
-It's recommended to issue this order via alt+right click instead of the attack move from the order menu because if you have your units on ground fire it will cause them to attack the selected point of the map instead of attack moving to it.
+It's recommended to issue this order via alt+right click instead of the attack move from the order menu because if you have your units on ground fire it will cause them to attack the selected point of the map instead of the attack moving to it.
 Alt+right click doesn't have this issue.
 Useful to clean up raids and such but is very weak against artillery and anything with a splash.
-- Formation move - issued either by holding the right mouse button (you can use the left mouse click after the "phantoms" of units will appear to change the type of formation) or holding ctrl and right-clicking, this one however doesn't allow you to change the formation type.
+- Formation move - issued either by holding the right mouse button (you can use the left mouse click after the "phantoms" of units appear to change the type of formation) or holding ctrl and right-clicking, this one, however, doesn't allow you to change the formation type.
 In this mode, units will stay in formation up to their destination and will move with the speed of the slowest unit within the group.
 It's rarely used because of the speed deficits and difficulty of setting it up properly.
 When using ctrl-right click even the slightest change of move point will cause the whole formation to rotate, causing disorder, holding the right click will allow you to fine-tune the formation but requires some time.
 In some cases however this can be a really good move to use, it has been proven to be fairly strong.
 - Spread the attack, in more detail below.
 Allows units to ignore pathfinding and get an individual move order for every unit.
 Makes them bunch up upon reaching the destination making them extremely vulnerable to splash.

 ### Target Priorities and Retention